digital-index-of-middle-english-verse/dimev/docs/documentation.md

 #### Child elements of `record`

 Each full `record` element may have the following child elements.
-Except `name` and `alpha`, which are required, all child elements (and their children, recursively) are optional.
+Except `name` and `alpha`, which are required, all child elements are optional.

 - `name`.
 The *incipit*, or first line of the verse item, employed for purposes of identification in a textual tradition in which most items are anonymous and untitled.
   Spellings are standardized.